RafaelDavisH/car-clicker/README.md

 # Car Clicker

-This is a simple application built implementing the MVC architecture pattern.
+This is a simple application built to implement the MVC architecture pattern.

 The Car Clicker application is a variant of the well-known app cat clicker.
 Some significant differences in the Car Clicker app are: